 I used to teach English but gave it up because parents and babies are far more fascinating!
 There is quite literally no greater honour to be had in life than supporting new families.

 I have been doing this thing since the beginning of 2004 so have now been around for the births of well over 100 babies.
-I was shortlisted for the Doula UK Doula of the Year Award in 2009.
+I was shortlisted for the Doula UK Doula of the Year Award in 2009 and Doula Mentor of the year in 2018.

 My clients have opted for hospital, Birth Centre and home births.
 Some have chosen to have vaginal births after caesareans.
 Some have had twins and more!
 I have also supported women having caesareans, and been present in theatre.
 I have also supported many women labouring and birthing in water, both at home and in hospital.